Learning Through Play

 Play is central to childhood around the world, but often parents and caregivers are unaware of its benefits.
-Since 2015, Sesame Workshop has partnered with the LEGO Foundation to combine our proven content creation and media expertise with the LEGO Foundation’s commitment to and experience with learning through play.
-Together, we tailor programs across cultures, teaching grownups how play helps children learn and grow—while helping them guide play in meaningful ways.
+Since 2015, Sesame Workshop has partnered with the LEGO Foundation to combine our proven content creation and media expertise with the LEGO Foundation’s commitment to and experience with play-based learning.
+Together, we tailor programs across cultures, teaching caregivers how play helps children learn and grow—while helping them guide play in meaningful ways.

-Working with BRAC (the world’s largest international development NGO) in Bangladesh and the International Rescue Committee in the Syrian response region, we’ll reach displaced children as well as those in host communities with quality early education and learning-through-play opportunities delivered through both mass media and direct services.
+Working with BRAC in Bangladesh and the International Rescue Committee in the Syrian response region, we’ll reach displaced children as well as those in host communities with quality early education and learning through play opportunities delivered through both mass media and direct services.

 And, by designing a scalable, replicable program, we hope to transform the humanitarian sector’s approach to early childhood development, establishing play-based learning as a crucial way to support children affected by conflict.

 In South Africa, we are continuing our partnership with the LEGO Foundation, with a five year, $10 million grant.
 As part of the new initiative, new Takalani Sesame segments and parent-facing videos promoting play-based learning will be featured on both TV and digital platforms.
 The initiative will also expand outreach programs in the Eastern Cape, Gauteng, and Free State provinces to help teachers, caregivers, and social workers facilitate meaningful play that contributes to children’s learning and development.

 As with all of our initiatives, research is key.
 Through formative research embedded into each phase, we improve our activities and materials so that caregivers and children find them appealing, relatable, and easy to include in their daily lives.